Fannon/search-bookmarks-history-and-tabs/README.md

   - Start your query with `b ` (including space): only **bookmarks** will be searched.
   - Start your query with `h ` (including space): only **history** will be searched.
   - Start your query with `s ` (including space): only **search engines** will be proposed.
+  - Custom Aliases:
+    - The option `customSearchEngines` allows you to define your own search mode aliases
+    - Default: Start your query with `g ` (including space): Do a Google search.
+    - Default: Start your query with `d ` (including space): Do a dict.cc search.
 - **Special Browser Pages**: You can add special browser pages to your bookmarks, like `chrome://downloads`.
 - **Custom Scores**: Add custom bonus scores by putting ` +<whole number>` to your bookmark title (before tags)
   - Examples: `Bookmark Title +20` or `Another Bookmark +10 #tag1 #tag2`